OpenEvalProject/evals/manuscripts/elife-56205/v2/manuscript.md

 ## Abstract

 Our knowledge about the repertoire of ribosomal RNA modifications and the enzymes responsible for installing them is constantly expanding.
-Previously, we reported that NSUN-5 is responsible for depositing m 5 C at position C2381 on the 26S rRNA in Caenorhabditis elegans .
-Here, we show that NSUN-1 is writing the second known 26S rRNA m 5 C at position C2982.
+Previously, we reported that NSUN-5 is responsible for depositing m5C at position C2381 on the 26S rRNA in Caenorhabditis elegans.
+Here, we show that NSUN-1 is writing the second known 26S rRNA m5C at position C2982.
 Depletion of nsun-1 or nsun-5 improved thermotolerance and slightly increased locomotion at midlife, however, only soma-specific knockdown of nsun-1 extended lifespan.
 Moreover, soma-specific knockdown of nsun-1 reduced body size and impaired fecundity, suggesting non-cell-autonomous effects.
 While ribosome biogenesis and global protein synthesis were unaffected by nsun-1 depletion, translation of specific mRNAs was remodeled leading to reduced production of collagens, loss of structural integrity of the cuticle, and impaired barrier function.
 We conclude that loss of a single enzyme required for rRNA methylation has profound and highly specific effects on organismal development and physiology.

 ## Introduction